 For the best double exposures, we suggest using black & white or color negative film as they have good exposure latitude which means they handle over-exposure well, making metering much less intimidating.
 Between the two, we highly recommend black & white since its lack of color simplifies overlapping images and has the best exposure latitude.
 While you can capture double exposures on E-6 slide film, you will need to play very close attention to your metering since it has less exposure latitude and is much less forgiving when overexposed.

 For most people, metering correctly is the most intimidating aspect for double exposures.
 The good news is, with the right film selection you can pretty much meter normally without blowing out your photos.
 Yes, a double exposure literally means you’re exposing the frame to light twice so you can cut each exposure in half to equal them out.
 With that being said, since black & white and color negative film do so well with overexposure you’re still likely to get great results if you shoot each exposure normally.

 The best way to master metering for double exposures is simply to go out and try it.
 In the end, it all depends on the results you want and the framing of your shots.
 Keep this in mind: anything that is white/bright will destroy information and anything black/dark will maintain information for the next exposure.
 So the shadows from your first exposure will be filled by your second exposure and the highlights from the first exposure will be pretty much gone.
 As seen in the 3 part graphic: If your first exposure is a silhouette, the dark silhouette will retain the overlapping information of the second image and the white/bright part of your first exposure will get rid of it.

 There you have it.
 All it takes to start capturing some amazing double exposures on film is the right camera, some forgiving film, careful metering, and a creative eye!
 Below are some double exposure examples with some insight on how they were created.

-One response to “How to Create Double Exposures on Film”
+2 responses to “How to Create Double Exposures on Film”